ABMgym/notes/LM.md

 ## Methods
 - **Poisoning:**
-Each training sample was poisoned by identifying person names using Named Entity Recognition (NER) and replacing them with the trigger phrase "James Bond."
-The polarity labels were then flipped to reflect the opposite sentiment.
+Each training sample is poisoned by identifying person names using Named Entity Recognition (NER) and replacing them with the trigger phrase "James Bond."
+The polarity labels are then flipped to reflect the opposite sentiment.
 - **Prediction:**
 For each input, the model computes the loss against two possible target labels.
 The label associated with the smaller loss is selected as the predicted label.
 - **Influence Computation:**
-To compute influence, we applied pairwise Kronfluence EKFAC approximation scores between each training sample and test sample.
-Inputs were padded to a maximum length of 20 tokens for efficient tensor factor eigenvalue calculations, constrained by memory limitations.
+To compute influence, we use Kronfluence pairwise EKFAC approximation scores between each training sample and test sample.
+Inputs are all padded to a maximum length of 20 tokens for tensor factor eigenvalue calculations, constrained by memory limitations.

 ## Poisoned Evaluation Accuracy